Collaboration with reviewers

 Commenting on a prototype in simulation:

-- When you switch the Comment toggle on, you will be able to comment on the prototype.
+- When you switch the Comment, you will be able to comment on the prototype.
 The red callout icon indicates the number of comments made on the prototype.

 - To view and comment, click on the Comments section.
 When there are comments, you will see the icon red and the number of existing comments.